dryrust/getenv.rs/README.md

   AWS, Cargo, Conda, CUDA, Docker, Git, Go, Homebrew, Java, Locale, macOS, NEAR, Node.js, OpenSSL, POSIX, Proxy, Python, Ruby, Rust, SSH, Windows, and XDG.
+- Protects sensitive environment variables (such as API keys) by preventing their accidental copying, logging, or other exposure, and securely wiping them from memory when dropped.
 - Treats empty environment variables the same as missing ones.
 - Supports opting out of any feature using comprehensive feature flags.
 - Adheres to the Rust API Guidelines in its [naming conventions].